leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Food Caching: A pile of bark, twigs, and leaves that beavers use as a winter store of food.
 This is usually found in the pond behind a dam.

+Lodge: There are two types of lodges beavers can build.
+One is a bank lodge and the other is what you might typically think of when you think of a lodge.
+These lodges are found in the large pond that forms behind a primary dam.
+Bank lodges are close to the bank and include tunnels dug through the bank.
+The other type of lodge looks like a pile of mud and sticks in the middle of the pond.

 Material Harvest:

 Primary Dam: The largest dams in a complex, these dams usually extend onto the floodplain and create the ponds beaver place their lodge in.